ZhangMoon001016/CCA-SOD/SOD_tool/readme2.txt

-Thanks to EDN, BBRF and CAVER
+Thanks to EDN, BBRF and CAVER.

 For more details, see the following papers:
 - EDN: Salient object detection via extremely-downsampled network